Jarzka/stylefy/README.md

     [:p "This is column 3"]]])
 ```

-You can also use modes and vendor prefixes inside media query style map.
+stylefy features supported in media queries: modes and vendor prefixes.

 For syntax help, see Garden's [documentation](https://github.com/noprompt/garden/wiki/Media-Queries).